Sukhpal77/Django-Gas-Utility-App/README.md

-# Gas Utility
+# Django-Gas-Utility-App

-This project is a gas utility management system designed to help users manage and monitor their gas usage efficiently.
+This is a Django-based web application for managing gas utility service requests.
+Users can register, log in, and submit service requests.
+The application provides an overview of the status of service requests and allows users to track their progress.

 ## Features